Oskar Fischinger's

 Film restoration supported by an Avant-Garde Masters Grant, funded by The Film Foundation,

-Film restoration done at Film Technology Co., Inc., Hollywood.
-HD post-production and color by Technicolor.
+Film restoration done by CVM at Film Technology Co., Inc., Hollywood.
+HD post-production and color timing at Technicolor.
 Thanks to Opticus for L.A.
 HD projection tests.

 thanks to cinemaculture